Varun-Tandon14/IMC_22_59th_place_public_lb_0.78426_private_lb_0.80069_LoFTR_DKM_SegFormer/README.md

 said earlier the data maybe realised after tghe workshop.

 ## How to run
 1. Please make sure to place the notebook and all the dependencies (including the dataset) in the same folder.
-T
 2. Install all the dependencies.
 3. The reader now have to change the path in the notebook to point to their local folder. (i.e. from kaggle/* to 'local path')